 But what if they are afraid to even stridently say they oppose what Obama's doing because they are expressly afraid of that reaction from Obama?

-Now, what if their fear that Obama is gonna malign them and impugn them and call them obstructionists?
+What if their fear that Obama is going to malign them and impugn them and call them obstructionists?

 McConnell said he was particularly distressed over this, but he didn't say it shouldn't happen.